Shūmei Ōkawa: Early life

+Nationalist ideologue

 In 1918, Ōkawa went to work for the South Manchurian Railway Company, under its East Asian Research Bureau.
 Together with Ikki Kita he founded the nationalist discussion group and political club Yūzonsha.
 In the 1920s, he became an instructor of history and colonial policy at Takushoku University, where he was also active in the creation of anti-capitalist and nationalist student groups.
 Meanwhile, he introduced Rudolf Steiner's theory of social threefolding to Japan.
 He developed a friendship with Aikido founder Morihei Ueshiba during this time period.